bigfrog10/python-tutorial/README.md

 ### Python Tutorial
 This is a concise python tutorial for beginners.
-The purpose is to provide a foundation to onboard Python while keeping enough interest.
-While there are many resources, such as internet posts, books, and video, this tutorial tries to put more emphasize to practical usage of Python.
-It does not try to cover all aspects of the language, which is an impossible goal to reach in a short journey.
-Instead, it lays out the necessary topics of the language in a specific order so that users can grasp the essence now and then expand the horizon later.
-Defining the proper scope and topics of the foundation is challenging, time-consuming and subjective, along with building up blocks step by step progressively.
+The purpose is to provide an introduction to Python while keeping enough interest.

+This is an "internet book" in the sense that it refers to many internet links for details.
+There are already many excellent resources on the internet by experts and seasoned practitioners, there is no point to reinvent wheels.

+What we do here is to outline certain topics in Python that in our view are fundamental to beginners:
+- Introduce the concepts of programming
+- Python specified syntax and building blocks.
+- How to translate conceptual thinking into code.

+We limit topics to 10, and the scope of topics to how to use in practice, plus important programming concepts and concerns.
+The goal is to let readers get a feel on Python programming and can explore further in the future.

 Official Python tutorial is here: https://docs.python.org/3.8/tutorial/index.html